wp-plugins/bits-on-the-run/readme.txt

 = Can I override the default player for a specific video? =

 Yes, you can.
 Simply append a dash and the corresponding player key to video key in the quicktag.
-For example: [bitsontherun MdkflPz7-35rdi1pO].
+For example: [jwplatform MdkflPz7-35rdi1pO].

 = Does this plugin work with caching solutions like WP-Supercache? =